section-engineering-education/engineering-education/articles/how-to-use-an-api-in-a-vuejs-project/index.md

 To understand and follow this article, you will need:

 - [Node.js](https://nodejs.org/en/download/) installed on your computer.

-- to have Vue.js installed on your computer.
+- Have Vue.js installed on your computer.
 If you don't already have it installed, click [here](https://vuejs.org/v2/guide/installation.html) to do so.

-- to understand key concepts in Vue.js.
-You can learn it [here](https://vuejs.org/v2/guide/index.html) .
+- Understand key concepts in Vue.js.
+You can learn more about Vue.js [here](https://vuejs.org/v2/guide/index.html) .

 ## Outline

 1. Using Axios to consume an API
 2. Using Fetch API method
 3. Using APIs on Vuex